Thoughts from the beginning....

 “Is saying no even a possibility?
 Beau and Kona would never forgive us!”

-These were a few comments from one of our first Coeur meetings.
+These were a few ideas bounced around when we started Coeur meetings.
 We think it is incredibly important to define our values as a company before we produced our first piece of clothing.
 We wanted principals to guide us, from our meager beginnings through our hoped for growth.
 Eventually, we came to realize that we are trying very hard to create is a company that practices a type of “Conscious Capitalism.”

 To folks who aren’t familiar with the concept, those two words (conscious and capitalism) must seem like unnatural companions.
 At the risk of dating myself, I think people associate capitalism with Gordon Gecko who gave the “Greed is Good” speech in the movie Wall Street.

-And conscious probably makes you think of consciousness, awareness, hippies, patchouli oil, or at a minimum, a belief system that looks down on materialism and consumerim
+And conscious probably makes you think of consciousness, awareness, hippies, patchouli oil, or at a minimum, a belief system that looks down on materialism and consumerism

 Fortunately, these two concepts CAN co-exist.
 John Mackey, founder of Whole Foods, and a business professor named Raj Sisodia, outlined a the philosophy in the book “Conscious Capitalism.”
 It proclaims that capitalism can be an incredibly powerful force for social good.